chief-gant/SplinterlandsTraderBot/README.md

 If you have an older version:
 * If your version is 3.9.x, use whatever command worked for you in the previous step, with the file `splinterlands_trader_bot-39.pyc`
+* If your version is 3.8.x, use whatever command worked for you in the previous step, with the file `splinterlands_trader_bot-38.pyc`
 * If your version is 3.7.x, use whatever command worked for you in the previous step, with the file `splinterlands_trader_bot-37.pyc`
-* If your version is another one, please try to upgrade to Python3.10, and if you can't you should <a href="https://github.com/chief-gant/SplinterlandsTraderBot/issues">open an issue</a> (I will add support for previous versions in the near future)
+* If your version is another one, please try to upgrade to one of the versions mentioned before Python3.10; if you can't, feel free to <a href="https://github.com/chief-gant/SplinterlandsTraderBot/issues">open an issue</a>.

 By now you should now the command (`python`|`python3`|`python3.10`) that works and the file you should use (`splinterlands_trader_bot.pyc` if you have Python3.10).

 Go into the Splinterlands Trader Bot directory and run the command with the file.
-For example:
+Some examples:

 ```sh
 python splinterlands_trader_bot.pyc